lucio1907/API-Users-Typescript/README.md

 # Technical proof 👨‍💻

-This is a Technical proof for improve my habilities using Typescript.
+This is a Technical proof to improve my habilities using Typescript.
 # API Documentation 📄

 The routes that have (Security) are validated with JWT (Json Web Token), so that's mean you've to make a login to get a unique Token.
 This Token expires after 2 hours.